About Foster Care

 Admissions and Referrals

 Referrals may be made to our Foster Care Program by custodial placing agencies, parents, or legal guardians.
-Those interested may contact any of our offices in West Liberty, Archbold, Toledo, or Dublin.
+Those interested may contact any of our offices in West Liberty, Archbold, Toledo, Van Wert, or Westerville.
 Read more about how to make a referral.

 How You Can Help